 What Juneteenth Means in 2021

-Juneteenth arrived amid dual crises last year: the COVID-19 pandemic, which inflicted disproportionate harm on Black communities, and the uprisings in the wake of the murder of George Floyd.
-As Planned Parenthood Action Fund president Alexis McGill Johnson wrote in a post last summer: “Every system that governs us — education, policing, transportation, housing, health care, and more — needs accountability.
+Juneteenth arrived amid dual crises in 2020: the COVID-19 pandemic, which inflicted disproportionate harm on Black communities, and the uprisings in the wake of the murder of George Floyd.
+As Planned Parenthood Action Fund president Alexis McGill Johnson wrote in a post that summer: “Every system that governs us — education, policing, transportation, housing, health care, and more — needs accountability.
 And until we can go for a walk, bird watch, live our lives, or protest the violence against us without the fear of violence, until the systems of racialized oppression and dehumanization are transformed, we won't be free.”

-Even with a heightened focus on confronting police brutality, this year's Juneteenth is bittersweet.
+Even with a heightened focus on confronting police brutality, Juneteenth is bittersweet.
 Police violence against Black bodies continues at a rate much higher than that of any other ethnicity; in the first five months of 2021, police fatally shot 71 Black people.
-This year, Juneteenth falls six days before the scheduled June 25 sentencing of former Minneapolis police officer Derek Chauvin, who was convicted in the murder of George Floyd.
+In 2021, Juneteenth fell six days before the scheduled June 25 sentencing of former Minneapolis police officer Derek Chauvin, who was convicted in the murder of George Floyd.

 Why Reckoning With the Past Matters